drivera123/LDRS500/unit-8-learning-activities.md

 1. Read the Unit 8 Notes from the link below and the 3 brief case studies in Northouse chapter 15.
 2. Post a response in your blog to one of the case studies using the questions in the Unit Notes as guiding prompts.
-3. Use the categories 'Unit 8' and 'Learning Activity'.
+3. Use the categories 'Unit 8' and 'LDRS500'.

 ##### **Learning Activity 2**

 1. Take the Gender-Leader Implicit Association test in Northouse chapter 15 and read through the Catalyst \(2016\) report for practical inclusion ideas .
 2. In your blog write about how you can foster recognition and a sense of belonging for women in your workplace.
-3. Use the categories 'Unit 8' and 'Learning Activity'.
+3. Use the categories 'Unit 8' and 'LDRS500'.

 ##### **Learning Activity 3**